devesh22155/Angry-Bird-Game/README.md

 # Angry Bird Game 🎯🐦

-This is a simple physics-based Angry Bird-style game created as a part of our **Applied Programming** coursework.
+This is a simple physics-based Angry Bird-style game created as a part of our **Advance Programming** coursework.
 The game uses basic mechanics like projectile motion, collisions, and object interactions to simulate the behavior of launching a bird to hit targets.

 ## 🎮 Features